xtrx-sdr/images/README.md

 This repository hosts FPGA images and pre-compiled binaries for XTRX.
 Only rev4 hardware and Ubuntu 16.04 x86_64 binaries are published at this moment, that works well on Ubuntu 18.04 x86_64 as well.

-NOTE: rev3 hardware support is phasing out, please contact <xtrx@fairwaves.co> in order to get support.
+NOTE: We're phasing out XTRX rev3 (pre-crowdfunding prototypes) hardware support.
+Please [contact us](https://xtrx.io/contact/)  to get support.

 Please report any problems running pre-compiled libraries from this repository directly this repo's [issues](https://github.com/xtrx-sdr/images/issues).